Keeping Pets Safe With Microchipping Services in Dallas, PA & Surrounding Area

-Microchipping pets has been a common practice for the last 20 years, but there are still some widely-held misconceptions about how and why a pet is microchipped.
+Microchipping pets has been a common practice for the last 20 years, and at Back Mountain Veterinary Hospital in Dallas PA, we highly recommend it.
+However, there are still some widely held misconceptions about how and why a pet is microchipped.

 Common Misconceptions about Microchips

 This misconception is likely due to the fact that many pet owners opt to wait until the pet is under anesthesia for spay or neuter in order to avoid any pain for their pet.
 Although it is okay to have your pet microchipped at the time of surgery, it is not necessary to do so.
 The microchip is implanted with a specially designed, pre-loaded large needle.
 The process of implantation is not unlike vaccination, just with a larger needle.
 Most medium and large breed puppies don’t even react to the microchip implantation.
 Smaller breeds and cats may let out a quick cry, but the discomfort is minimal and short-lived.
 The whole process takes a few seconds and can be done at any age, even newborn.